CEEMS Exporter

 configured.
 More details can be found in this

 bug report.
-If ordering of GPUs
+If the ordering of GPUs

 does not match between nvidia-smi

-and SLURM, operators need to configure CEEMS
+and SLURM, operators need to configure the CEEMS

-For example if there are 2 A100 GPUs on a compute node where MIG is enabled only on GPU 0.
+For example, if there are 2 A100 GPUs on a compute node where MIG is enabled only on GPU 0.

 $ nvidia-smi